 Lower Manhattan NY, NY (1992): The first 3D GIS of Lower Manhattan with protocols, a detailed and accurate 3D model of Lower Manhattaan and database.

-ESC/New School for Social Research (1991): J.M.
-Kaplan, Revson, and Andy Warhol Foundation establish the Environmental Simulation Center at the New School where the ESC would function as an honest broker and not take positions on what it models in NYC, using advanced simulation technology to reach consensus on contentious land-use issues in New York City.
+ESC/New School for Social Research (1991): The J.M.
+Kaplan Fund, the Charles Revson Foundation, and the Andy Warhol Foundation established the Environmental Simulation Center at the New School where the ESC would function as an honest broker and not take positions on what it models in NYC.
+Using advanced simulation and information technology, the ESC was uniquely qualified to create a neutral setting for the protagonists to reach consensus on contentious land-use issues.

 Prior to the Establishment of the ESC

-Developed Midtown Zoning's performance-based Height and Setback regulations based on daylight standard derived from an analysis of the 80 year old history of zoning in Midtown.
-Kwartler/Janes were consultants to NYC Department of City Planning (adopted date).
+Kwartler/Jones developed Midtown Zoning's performance-based Height and Setback regulations based on daylight standard derived from an analysis of the 80 year old history of zoning in Midtown.
+Kwartler/Jones were consultants to NYC Department of City Planning (adopted 1981).